brhahlen/pihole2_docker/README.md

 # pihole2_docker
 PiHole2 Docker

 ## Homepage Settings
-To allow Homepage to access the Docker host, do the folling:
+To allow Homepage to access the Docker host, do the following:

 1. Create `daemon.json` file in `/etc/docker`: